Evictions are increasing as judges grow tired of the national moratorium

 Eviction Lab researchers estimate the moratorium prevented 1.5 million evictions that otherwise would have occurred in a non-pandemic year.
 At the same time, because judges have leeway to interpret the CDC order, enforcement has varied nationwide and evictions continued.
 There is no national data available for how many evictions have been executed during the pandemic.
 Most states do not keep statewide data.
 In the six states and 31 cities that the Eviction Lab tracks, researchers have found more than 480,000 cases filed since March 2020, and in nearly every jurisdiction the numbers have trended upward even after the moratorium began, that September.

-Alexander says the problem of inconsistent enforcement is pervasive, but especially concentrated in southern states such as Mississippi.
+Alexander says the problem of inconsistent enforcement is pervasive but especially concentrated in Southern states such as Mississippi.
 A 2019 law there allows judges to order same-day lockouts, meaning a renter can go from being housed to homeless in less than 24 hours.

 In the Magnolia State, eviction cases are filling court dockets as more residents than ever have contracted covid-19, according to state data; just under 37 percent of the state has been fully vaccinated as of Aug.
-23. As schools reopen and in-person classes begin, a Mississippi Today analysis found in the first two weeks of school, the number of cases among children in the state jumped 830 percent compared with this time last year.
+23. As schools reopen and in-person classes begin, a Mississippi Today analysis found that in the first two weeks of school, the number of cases among children in the state jumped 830 percent compared with this time last year.

 The latest CDC order covers only areas with substantial levels of coronavirus transmission, but it applies to every county in Mississippi.